 Performances will be at the Val Deakin Dance Centre, 306 St Aubyn Street, New Plymouth.

-Students performing attend the Val Deakin Dance School in the Oakura, New Plymouth and Hawera Studios.
+Students performing attend the Val Deakin Dance School in the Oakura, New Plymouth.
 Tickets for the Recital are available by phoning 06 7527743 after 9:30 am.

 VAL DEAKIN DANCE SCHOOL

 PRE-SCHOOL: Movement class for children aged 3-5 years.